BraveNewWorldDev/parched/README.md

 ---------|------------
-`string taskName` (string) | The name of the task `string src` | Which files to act on (can also be an array) `bool? shouldProcessAssets` | Are these files "assets"?
+`string taskName` (string) | The name of the task `string src` | Which files to act on (can also be an array) `void? modifyContext(taskOptions)` | Modify the taskOptions / streamContext `bool? shouldProcessAssets` | Are these files "assets"?
 `stream? beforeEach(stream, streamContext)` | Will be run *before* each method in the sequence `stream? afterEach(stream, streamContext)` | Will be run *after* each method in the sequence `stream? beforeMethod(stream, streamContext)` | Will be run *before* the targeted method in the sequence `stream? afterMethod(stream, streamContext)` | Will be run *after* the targeted method in the sequence

-Parched plugins have a concept of `assets`.
+Parched has a concept of `assets`.
 If a task `shouldProcessAssets`, any plugins that don't will be skipped, and vice versa.

 **A note on before/after callbacks:** The targeted callbacks are called before and after `beforeEach` / `afterEach`, ie given we are calling the `lint` method from `parched-jshint`:

 ```javascript
 var streamContext = {